2chooman/crypt-extension/README.md

 ## Features
 - Encrypt and decrypt text using AES-CBC from the Web Crypto API.
 - Modal interface with input, output, and key fields.
+- Copy icons on each field for quick clipboard access.
 - All processing occurs locally; no data ever leaves the page.
 - Styled with Bootstrap and a custom dark theme.